June 9, 2020

 Vendor performance monitoring

-Supply chain ERPs also make it easier to keep tabs on vendor performance and supplier collaboration.
-Not only are all supply chain partners consolidated into one place with a dedicated ERP, the analytics features allow users to drill deep into vendors’ individual performance to see what’s working and what’s not.
+Supply chain ERPs also make keeping tabs on vendor performance and supplier collaboration easier.
+Not only are all supply chain partners consolidated into one place with a dedicated ERP, but the analytical feature allows users to drill deep into vendors’ individual performance to see what’s working and what’s not.
 A supply chain ERP can help identify when it’s time to move on from a certain supplier who’s no longer meeting the company’s needs.

 Planning and procurement